-This call han been published by Spoke 5: Consiglio Nazionale delle Ricerche. - The available budget for this call is of EUR 200'000.00.
+This call han been published by Spoke 5: Consiglio Nazionale delle Ricerche. - The available budget for this call was of EUR 200'000.00.

 Support during collection of Applications and Evaluations is provided by the INF-ACT Foundation.